Friends of Mickleover Manor Woodland

 We are currently installing bird and bat boxes on suitable trees in the woodland.
 A bit later than we had planned but the experts assure us that there is still a high probability that they will be used for nesting this year.

-Derby City Council have completed all the major tree work for 2024 following Storm Pia in December.
+Derby City Council have completed all the emergency tree work for 2024 following Storm Pia in December.
 They have done loads of work and some parts of the woodland are almost unrecogniseable - in a good way!

 February 2024